mihailop13/Java-mini-games/README.md

 ## ⚙️ Technologies Used

 - Java
-- Java Swing for GUI
+- Java AWT for GUI

 ## 🚀 How to Run